Perilla-lab/TEMNet/README.md

 ##### Juan S. Rey, Hagan Beatson, Christian Lantz, Alex Bryer, Juan Perilla

 ## Introduction
 TEMNet is a CNN backbone designed for viral particle detection from TEM micrographs.
 TEMNet works as the backbone for a Faster RCNN implementation used for viral instance detection and classification.
+Read the paper at https://doi.org/10.1016/j.csbj.2021.10.001 .
 ![Faster RCNN and TEMNet architectures](/graphs/RCNN_TEMNet.png)

 ![TEMNet procedure](/graphs/TEMNet_procedure.png)